DizzyHSlightlyVoided/UIconEdit/UIconDrawing Class Reference.md

 --------------------------------------------------
 ## Method: `public static System.Drawing.Icon ExtractIconObjSingle(System.String path, System.Int32 index)`

-Loads a single [`Icon`](https://msdn.microsoft.com/en-us/library/system.drawing.icon.aspx) from the specified collection EXE or DLL file.
+Loads a single [`Icon`](https://msdn.microsoft.com/en-us/library/system.drawing.icon.aspx) from the specified collection EXE or DLL file with the default size.
 * `path`: The path to the file to load.
 * `index`: The zero-based index of the icon in `path`.